 II Corinthians 4:16-17

 Therefore, we do not lose heart, even though our outward man is perishing, yet the inward man is being renewed day by day.

 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory.

-Corinth was a very wealthy city back in the day, party town I guess you could call it.
+Corinth was a very wealthy city back in the day, party town, I guess you could call it.
 They had a temple with 1000 prostitutes that would walk out every evening to apply their trade.

 Travelers had to pass through this city of temptation every day.
 But Paul is addressing the church, the Christians not to lose heart and give up.
-It reminds me of modern day America, Television, media, not a day goes by that the enemy does not throw some temptation at you.
+It reminds me of modern-day America, Television, media; not a day goes by that the enemy does not throw some temptation at you.

-Our bodies getting older every day, one day closer to being with the Lord.
-Seems just like yesterday I was a child without a care in the world.
-Times come when you think you possibly can’t take any more affliction, any more adversity, any more of anything.
+There are times when you think you possibly can’t take any more affliction, any more adversity, any more of anything.

 When tragedy hits you’re the ‘Christian book’ others will read, and believe me they look at the fine print.
 It’ll be better tomorrow, or the next day, maybe even today.

 The Compassionate God